ceoas-coldex/MGR-instrumentation/sensor_interfaces/README.md

 - Communicates with: Serial (baud rate 38400)
 - Sensor output: depends on the query, returns strings of hex pairs that correspond to both command returns and data

+### Melthead (aka Watlow EZ-Zone PID Controller)
+- PID Controller
+- Communicates with: Serial (baud rate 38400)
+- To monitor the PID controller on the device:
+    - Hold down the two grey up/down buttons for ~3 seconds, until the device reads AI, oPEr.
+You're now in operation mode, parameter Analog Input.
+Repeatedly press the grey down button until the device reads MON (Monitor mode).
+Press the blue button with circular arrows to enter this menu.
+The device will read "1".
+Press the blue button again to enter the Monitor 1 channel.
+Now you can cycle through different device information with the blue button.
+This displays the control loop mode (Off or Auto), the heater percentage (0-100%), the setpoint (deg C), and the current analog reading (Temp, deg C)

 ## Simulated Instruments
 The file `simulated_instruments.py` allows us to use shadow hardware, which is a fancy way of saying it lets us run the main sensor-interpreter-writer pipeline if we're not connected to real sensors.